CosmoCaixa Science Museum – Rainforest & Planetarium

 CosmoCaixa Science Museum History

-The current CosmoCaixa museum opened in September 2004 with a total exhibition space of 50,000 square metres and was named European Museum of the Year in 2006.
+In 1979, the building was expanded and opened to the public in 1981 as a science museum called Caixa.
+Later redesigns led to the current CosmoCaixa museum, which opened in 2004 with 50,000 square metres of exhibition space and was named European Museum of the Year in 2006.

 Image Gallery For CosmoCaixa Science Museum